This page will be updated periodically as more information about various IP phones is added.

 Cisco IP Phones

-If you are using a Cisco IP phone with the Call Manager software (not the Call Manager Express package), then you can use the Cisco IP Phone Dial Method to dial your phone.
-If you care not using the Call Manager software, it may be possible to dial your Cisco phone via TAPI.
+If you are using a Cisco IP phone with the Call Manager or Call Manager Express software then you can use the Cisco IP Phone Dial Method to dial your phone.
+If you are not using the Call Manager software, it may be possible to dial your Cisco phone via TAPI.
 Please see the TAPI discussion below for more information.

 LinkSys IP Phones